Chicken fingers — They’re a classic. Kids love ‘em. They’re easy and fun to dip.

 For the grownups, try something a little more flavorful by using a marinade.
 Citrus works well.
 Combine one part orange juice and one part olive oil (1:1 ration here, people) with a splash of lime, some minced garlic, cumin, salt, pepper and fresh chopped cilantro.

 Add your tenders to the marinade and let sit for an hour.
 Thread your tenders onto skewers and place over medium heat, turning often, for 8-10 minutes.
 Check the internal temperature of your chicken before removing from grill, making sure it’s at least 165 degrees.
-We like the Thermoworks MK4 Thermapen — super easy to use.
+We like the Thermoworks ThermoPop, which gives quick and easy readings for your chicken fingers.
+Or, go with the industry standard Thermoworks MK4 Thermapen — super easy to use.

 Voila!
 You’ve got a tasty, healthy addition to your Super Bowl snack lineup.